 The Legislative Branch encourages the development of students and veterans through the hiring of interns to achieve Legislative Branch operational needs.
+For payroll purposes, interns are classified as - Temporary (STT) employees.

 - The hiring of interns is a decision to be made by managers, in consultation with the chief of staff or independent agency director based on operational need, appropriation authority and availability of resources (office space, computers, equipment and management support).
-Councilmembers may also hire interns within budgetary constraints. - Rates of pay shall be based on the job duties and at least Washington State minimum wage. - Interns anticipated to work more than an average of 30 hours per week are eligible for benefits as required by the Affordable Care Act.
+Councilmembers may also hire interns within budgetary constraints and within the restrictions described in the "Short-Term Temporary Employees" section below. - Rates of pay shall be based on the job duties and at least Washington State minimum wage. - Interns anticipated to work more than an average of 30 hours per week are eligible for benefits as required by the Affordable Care Act.